 Living in a dry climate in southern Oregon, it was hard to see the appeal of ducks.
 But when we first arrived here, the slugs were a nightmare – they ate an entire tomato plant to death the second spring.
 And when hand-picking… how to dispose of 50 or more 4″ slugs was a problem I hadn’t considered.

 Carol Deppe’s book “The Resilient Gardener”, recommends a rare breed, the Ancona, as easygoing and excellent foragers.
 These are indeed excellent ducks, the best I’ve known (especially I find the drakes more gentlemanly than usually is the case amongst ducks).
-But for eating, they are a little small.
+They lay fairly well, but for eating, they are a little small.
 Since currently we don’t have a reliable butcher, surplus ducks are only available live.